Japan Rail Tickets

 Multiple payment options

 Pay in your currency before you go!
-No more worrying about credit card issues while abroad.
+No more worrying about credit card issues at the station.

 The Japan rail network